mducharm/rhzo.me/content/posts/2021-23-1--Razor-plus-Vue.md

 With this approach, you can organize your components as you would a single-file component while still retaining the ability to inject data server-side - all without having to transpile your Javascript.

-For the full code example, you can find my repo [here](https://github.com/mducharm/RazorPagesWithVue).
+For the full code example, you can find the repo [here](https://github.com/mducharm/RazorPagesWithVue) and can see what it looks [via GitHub Pages](https://mducharm.github.io/RazorPagesWithVue/wwwroot/example.html).